 Common Origins: Brazil, India, Africa

 Notes: Aquamarine is the blue variety of Beryl.

 Wanna’ Get Science-y?
 Click Here to get information about the chemical composition, hardness, streak, etc. of this crystal from one of my favorite sites!

-Cathy Douglas, from my new age shop Mimosa Books & Gifts, had this to share:
+The staff from my new age shop, Mimosa Books & Gifts, had this to share:

 Aquamarine, like emerald, is a form of beryl (Be3Al2(Si O3)6).
 As you might guess from its name, aquamarine has always had a connection with the sea.
 In ancient times, sailors wore it for protection.
 The Romans also felt it promoted friendship; a piece of aquamarine with a frog carved into it was a token of friendship.
 In fact, this was such a powerful talisman that giving an aquamarine frog to an enemy was supposed to turn that person into a friend.

 Aquamarine was also supposed to rejuvenate marriages, making old love new again.
 On a less lofty note, it also relieved belching and yawning (though come to think of it, that alone might save more than a few marriages.)
 Its protective side extends beyond sailing.
 It was used to defend warriors in battle, and help innocent people stand up against malicious litigation.
 At its heart, aquamarine will always be a sea-loving stone, and there are even stories of using it to attract mermaids.

 Safety note: Since aquamarine contains aluminum, please don’t use it for making elixirs.